 - Social: includes visits via social media networks like Facebook, Twitter, Google+, Reddit, LinkedIn etc.

-- Direct: Visitors who are directly coming to your site by bookmarking or by entering URL of site.
+- Direct: Visitors who are directly coming to your site by bookmarking or by entering URL of the site.

 Though every visitor who visit your site counts.
 But organic traffic is considered best especially if you are planning to display contextual ads on your site.

-Google Analytics let you know about how many visitors are coming via each sources viz.
+Google Analytics let you know about how many visitors are coming via each source viz.
 Organic Search, Referral, Social or Direct.
 It shows percentage-wise charts of visitors via all sources.
 Analytics also shows that on which pages of your site visitors (coming via these sources) are landing.

 This data is really important.
 Because it tells you that which sources are fetching more traffic to your site.
 Accordingly, you can work on the areas which are driving more traffic and which are not.

 Google Analytics also shows that how visitors are interacting with your content.
 What percentage of the visitor is clicking which link.
 This allows you to fine-tune your design, layout and content structure to improve conversion rate and visitor engagement.

 Follow these easy steps to sign up for Google Analytics account:

 - Go to https://analytics.google.com; You will be taken to the page like below.

 Sign in with Google Analytics using your existing Google/Gmail account or create a new account using link Create account.